methmal66/whatsapp-sticker-bot/README.md

 ![open issue](https://img.shields.io/github/issues-raw/methmal66/whatsapp-sticker-bot)
 ![stars](https://img.shields.io/github/stars/methmal66/whatsapp-sticker-bot?style=plastic)

-Simple typescript template with jest babel and eslintAPI to automate the process of generating whatsapp stickers.
+API to automate the process of generating whatsapp stickers.
 It helps to get rid of sticker apps which shows annoying ads.

 ## How to use
 Host it your self in a free linode server or use this [demo](http://sticker.whatsapp.bot.sanujamethmal.com)